 lab could do, and then gave the big

 demo in 1968.
-He kept doing this research and development for
+He kept pursing this research and development for

-another 10 years at SRI, and then switched over to making it commercially
+another 10 years at SRI, gradually making it commercially

 available to large government organizations and companies interested